surifirstpin/biplus_documentation/docs/SavedReports.md

  Global filter specify a filter value in saved report.
  The report data is retrieved based on filter applied in analysis section, but if the data retrieved should be based on different filter value then it is possible only if we declare it in  global filters option while saving the report.
- We can also apply hidden filters on a saved report if the fields are specified in global filter section.
+ Hidden filters are applied on a saved report, if the fields are specified in global filter section.
 **Example **
 Here we applied global filter to **Sum count equals to 4** in Analysis section.
  ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/b852b51ab2d28891914aab1c0a1efd355c252a19/images/globalfil_overide_report.png)